saraponton/iebis_swdev_exam_debugging/README.md

 - 60%: Spot all the bugs
 - 20%: Fix all the bugs and push the proposed solution to your repository online
 - 20%: Explain the solved exercise in the README, in the best possible way

+## Bugs

+There are 3 bugs left in the code once you change the first one adding \\

+####First Bug
+When you use __random__, you have to set the upper limit to one number higher than you want it to work.
+If not, the program will never reach it.
+I changed it from 2 to 3.

+#### Second Bug

+The second bug was that the letters you wanted to use were in a character form an not a string.
+The program can't work if you input a character so I changed it from 'Y' to "Y" and the problem was solved.

+####Third Bug